Community Improvement Corporation (CIC)

 The purposes for which the corporation is formed are to advance, encourage and promote the industrial, economic, commercial and civic development of Jackson Township by acting as a designated agency of Jackson Township in accordance with Sections 1724.10 and 1724.02(b) of the Ohio Revised Code.

-Meeting are held the 3rd Thursday of each month at 8 am.
-The meeting are held at the Jackson Township Administrative Office in the meeting room.
+Meeting are held the 3rd Thursday of each month at 9 am.
+The meetings are held at the Jackson Township Administrative Office in the meeting room.

 The sole purpose of the CIC is to advance, encourage, and promote the industrial, economic, commercial, and civic development of the community.